oshaughnessy/maysl.soccer/_pages/coaches.md

 ## Coaching Requirements

-Once you've registered as a coach, you should see a table called "Requirements" in your Got Sport account dashboard.
+Once you've registered as a coach, you should see a table called "Requirements" in your GotSport account dashboard.
 If you don't see that section, click on the big box that says "Mountain Area Youth Soccer League".
 It will open up and you should see the table.

 ![image-center](/files/coaching-requirements.jpg){: .align-center}